gvanem/EnvTool/README.md

   0.99: Option "--pe" now calls WinTrust functions (in win_trust.c) to check if
         a PE-file is "Verified", "Not trusted" etc.

+  1.0:  Added option "--pkg" to search in pkg-config's searcch-path specified by
+        %PKG_CONFIG_PATH%.

 ```